Randers Cimbria

 Randers Cimbria is a Danish basketball team based in Randers.
-The best season of the team in history were 2014 and 2020, when they finished second in the Basketligaen.
+The best performance of the team in the league were 2014 and 2020, when they finished second in the Basketligaen.
+However, in the 2024-2025 season lead by coach Jeffrey Fawme, Randers Cimbria brought home their first gold medal in club history, winning the cup final in a close game 76-75 against Bakken Bears.
+Finishing 3rd in the league that same season accounts of the best season in the history of the club.

 History

 Randers was founded in 1965, but after winning the bronze medal in 2008-09 they were declared bankrupt, and were relegated to the 2. division.
 In 2011-12 they were again promoted to the best liga in Denmark, and have been there since.